SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/building-apps.md

 ## Workflow from a developer's perspective

-1. Register as a developer to get access to our [environment][1]
+1. Register as a developer to get access to our [environment][1].

-    * signs you up for a developer user account
+    * Signs you up for a developer user account.
-    * creates a test [tenant][3] in SOD (can be shared by multiple developers within a company)
+    * Creates a test [tenant][3] in SOD (can be shared by multiple developers within a company).

-2. Register your application idea to get your [client ID and client secret (token)][3]
+2. Register your application idea to get your [client ID and client secret (token)][3].

-    * it's essential that you provide us with your [redirect URLs][4] at this point
+    * It's essential that you provide us with your [redirect URLs][4] at this point.
-    * you receive a unique set of keys to identify your application and certificates for authentication
+    * You receive a unique set of keys to identify your application and certificates for authentication.

-3. Develop your application
+3. Develop your application.

-4. Test your application
+4. Test your application.

     * **standard application**: [get certified][6] and pass the security evaluation
     * **custom application**: [get validated][7]

-5. Deploy your application
+5. Deploy your application.

     Your new standard or custom application has been developed and tested and is now ready to be put to work.